Easy Eco-Friendly Tips To Start Traveling More Sustainably

-These bars help reduce plastic waste, use more sustainable ingredients and take up less space in my bag.
+These bars help reduce plastic waste, use more sustainable ingredients, and take up less space in my bag.
 On top of that, it also eliminates all worries about having unwanted liquid leaks!
-I’ve tried the Godiva, Seanik, Jumping Juniper shampoo bars.
+I’ve tried the Godiva, Seanik, and Jumping Juniper shampoo bars.

 And for conditioner, I have been using American cream for about 3 months and like it thus far!
 These bars last forever, which is another reason why I love them!

 Reusable water bottles such as Lifestraw or a Steripen help reduce waste and can even save you money.
 In a lot of developing countries, there is a lack of clean water, consequently making single-use water bottle consumption rise.